 The plinth is that part between the surrounding ground surface and floor space immediately above the ground of a building.
 Plinth resists entry of rainwater and insects inside the building.
 General plinth height is 45, 60, 75, 90, 120 cm.

 The Superstructure constructed above the underground level.
-The location between underground level and ground level is known as the plinth.
+The location between the underground level and the ground level is known as the plinth.
 In this structure, walls and rooms are constructed and transfer loads from the upper part to the substructure.
 In this part, a building has the following components:

 It is an important element of building construction.
 It is located at the lower level surface of a room.
 Floors can decorate in various ways.
 Floors are here to move around e.g. walking from one room to another room.

 It is located at the upper-level surface of a room.
-Depends on weather, roofs can be different categories such as- blue roof, cold roof, collar roof, fabric roof, domestic roof, domestic roofing, fiber cement, flat roof, green roof, pitched roof, mono-pitched roof, warm roof, shell roof, metal roof, roof tiles etc. Most of the time, flat roofs, domestic roofs, and fiber cement roofs are used in building constructions.
+Depends on the weather, roofs can be different categories such as- blue roof, cold roof, collar roof, fabric roof, a domestic roof, domestic roofing, fiber cement, flat roof, green roof, pitched roof, mono-pitched roof, warm roof, shell roof, metal roof, roof tiles, skillion roof, etc. Most of the time, flat roofs, domestic roofs, and fiber cement roofs are used in building constructions.